Scroll down under the book pictures to see the appointment schedule.

 If you have read one of the books before the scheduled appointment times, schedule a time with me whenever you are ready!

+Choose a time that suits your schedule – you cannot miss another class to come to this meeting.
 Sign your name and book title.
-Write it down!!!
+Write this time down!!!
 If you miss your appointment, I will only be able to reschedule if there is another available time slot before Monday Dec.
-18th- no exceptions.
+16th- no exceptions.

 This PowerPoint contains the information we went over in class that focuses on science classes students may take as a sophomore.
 As always, talking to your Biology teacher, your Math teacher, your Academic Counselor, and your parents will help you determine your interests and what future courses you may want to complete.